Knee Injections West Chester, PA

 - Spondyloarthropathy (ankylosing spondylitis)

 Hyaluronic acid (HA) is naturally present in the joints, eyes, and skin.
 HA levels decrease with age, leading to joint friction and arthritis.
-HA knee injections lubricate the joint, decrease friction, decrease impact, delay joint aging, reduce pain, and stiffness.
+Knee injections lubricate the joint, decrease friction, decrease impact, delay joint aging, reduce pain, and stiffness.
 HA is used in the treatment of the following:

 PRP is obtained from the patient’s own blood.
 It contains growth factors that stimulate collagen formation and lubricate the joint.
 PRP can improve joint function and reduce pain.